SAME-SEX DIVORCE LAWYER STAMFORD

-Siegel & Kaufman, P.C. handles high-net-worth family law representation for all spouses and families in Connecticut and are proud to represent the GLBTQIA community in family law and divorce matters.
+Siegel, Colin & Kaufman handles high-net-worth family law representation for all spouses and families in Connecticut and are proud to represent the GLBTQIA community in family law and divorce matters.
 Our attorneys are experienced in this area of law and are prepared to offer you the top-notch representation you need.

 In Connecticut, all marriages have the same legal status, regardless of the spouses' genders.
 When marriage equality was established in Connecticut, all civil unions performed to that date were automatically converted to legal marriages.